Lentil Potato Curry

 3. Add the tomato, simmering and stirring a few times (5 minutes).

-6. When the potatoes are tender, turn off the heat and stir in the coconut cream
+6. Turn off the heat and stir in the coconut cream

 7. Serve warm!
 Opt to top with coriander leaf if that's your vibe.